YOUR DECISIONS AFFECT

 Lukas Bauer

-I spoke to NexCore's CEO.
-He said Stefan was being overly cautious and they'd get us what we need.
+Spoke to NexCore's CEO.
+He said Stefan was being overcautious and they'd get us what we need.
 Expect something by end of week.

 Katharina Engel

-End of week.
-That's 8 days from now.
+End of week is 8 days.
 Our supervisory window is in 4.

 Lukas Bauer

-He said he'd try for earlier.
-But Katharina — you're asking them to expose their entire supply chain.
-That takes time even with goodwill.
+He'll try for earlier.
+But Katharina, you're asking them to expose their whole supply chain.
+That takes time, even with goodwill.

-The informal escalation moved things faster than a new legal review would have — but not fast enough.
-The supervisor window will arrive before the documentation does.
+The informal escalation moved faster than a fresh legal review, but not fast enough.
+The supervisory window will arrive before the documentation does.

-CEO-level relationship management can solve problems that formal requests cannot, and vice versa.
+CEO-level relationships solve some problems formal requests can't, and vice versa.
 Here, the formal route would have been faster because it created a documented obligation.

 Stefan Weidner